| Home | Overview | Developed Country | Developing Country |

 8:00-9:00 am: Discussion & Feedback: Pastoralism and Conservation.
 Can they co-exist?

 Participants have extra time to discuss questions that may have arisen from the household visit and additional aspects of challenges faced by pastoralists.
-Furthermore, tensions between pastoralism and conservation will be addressed.
+Furthermore, tensions between pastoralism and conservation will be discussed.

-Mbano will introduce participants to the wide range of conservation activities conducted by the Ruaha Landscape Program.
+Mutekanga will introduce participants to the wide range of conservation activities conducted by the Ruaha Landscape Program.
 He will talk about their approach to building local capacity for conservation; success and challenges.
-An orientation to the Pawaga-Idodi Wildlife Management Area will also be presented.

 9:45 am: Tea

-10:00-11:00 am: Case Study: The Unintended Consequences of Development Assistance: the case of Usangu irrigation schemes
+10:00-11:00 am: Case Discussion on the Unintended Consequences of Development Assistance: the case of Usangu irrigation schemes

-In the Usangu region of Tanzania, smallholder rice schemes established with development assistance in the 1980s and early 90s precipitated a cascade of unintended outcomes, many of which are still being realized.
+In the Usangu region of Tanzania, smallholder rice schemes established with development assistance in the 1980s and early 1990s precipitated a cascade of unintended and undesirable outcomes, many of which are still being realized.
 The primary and direct effect was that legal channelization of water facilitated a proliferation of illegal diversions and satellite farms surrounding the rice schemes.
-The resultant loss of water to the Great Ruaha River is the central driver of the environmental and socioeconomic cascade of unintended effects most notably: a 77% reduction in the area of the Ihefu swamp; over 60% loss of dry season habitat in Ruaha National Park; the collapse of fisheries in Mtera Reservoir; increased potential for transmission of disease among livestock, wildlife and people (both waterborne & other); and the loss of hydroelectric power produced by the Mtera hydroelectric plant.
-The social and economic costs of these unintended consequences remain untallied, but the power crisis alone likely cost the Tanzanian economy around one billion U.S. dollars.
-These consequences and current actions to address them will be discussed.
+The resultant loss of water to the Great Ruaha River was and remains the central driver of the environmental and socioeconomic cascade of unintended effects most notably: a 77% reduction in the area of the Ihefu swamp; over 60% loss of dry season habitat in Ruaha National Park; the collapse of fisheries in Mtera Reservoir; increased potential for transmission of disease among livestock, wildlife and people (both waterborne & other); and the loss of hydroelectric power produced by the Mtera hydroelectric plant.
+These consequences and current actions to address them will be discussed in the context of pros and cons for development aid.

-The Health for Animals and Livelihood Improvement Project is collaborative and stakeholder-driven research and capacity building project of UC Davis Wildlife Health Center, Sokoine University of Agriculture, WCS Ruaha Landscape Program, and the University of Vermont.
-We use an interdisciplinary approach and team to investigate the health and economic impacts of zoonotic (bovine tuberculosis and brucellosis) and waterborne diseases in wildlife, livestock and people.
-Research findings, training and capacity building activities to date will be presented.
+Participants will be presented with the pressing ecosystem health issues that led to the formation of the Health for Animals and Livelihood Improvement Project, a collaborative, stakeholder-driven research and capacity building project led by the UC Davis Wildlife Health Center, Sokoine University of Agriculture, WCS Ruaha Landscape Program, and the University of Vermont.
+Participants will break into groups to generate interdisciplinary approaches that could be used to investigate the health and economic impacts of zoonotic (bovine tuberculosis and brucellosis) and waterborne diseases in wildlife, livestock and people.
+During these discussions Clifford will share the approach that was utilized, key research findings, lessons learned, and future directions for this project.

 Deana Clifford & Bakari Mbano